heleenbrueggen/masterthesis/README.md

 6. `Scripts\Visualizations.R`: Creates the visualizations and saves them in appropriate folders.
 This script also sources the script `Scripts\Formatting for visualizations.R` for an easier running procedure.

 [^1]: Note that this script is automatically sourced in the script `Scripts\Visualizations.R`.
 Therefore, it does not need to be run separately.

+# Ethics/Privacy/Security

+The FETC reference number for this study is: 23-1778.
+The data is simulated and handled in accordance with faculty protocol and access is limited to the student, supervisor(s) and related UU researchers.

+# Permission and access

+The archive is accessible on github at the following [link](https://github.com/heleenbrueggen/masterthesis/).
+I, Heleen Brüggen, am solely responsible for the content of the archive, which is publicly available.